ModelOriented/kernelshap/README.md

 ### Parallel computing

-Parallel computing is supported via {foreach}.
-Note that this does not work with all models, and that there is no progress bar.
+Parallel computing for `permshap()` and `kernelshap()` is supported via {foreach}.
+Note that this does not work for all models.

 On Windows, sometimes not all packages or global objects are passed to the parallel sessions.
-Often, this can be fixed via `parallel_args`, see the generalized additive model below.
+Often, this can be fixed via `parallel_args`, see this example:

 ```r
 library(doFuture)